fleetdm/fleet/articles/automatic-software-install-in-fleet.md

 ## How does it work?

 * After configuring Fleet to auto-install a specific software the rest will be done automatically.
 * The policy check mechanism runs on a typical 1 hour cadence on all online hosts.
+* Once new software is specified policy counts will reset.
 * Fleet will send install requests to the hosts on the first policy failure (first "No" result for the host) or if a policy goes from "Yes" to "No".
 On this iteration it will not send a install request if a policy is already failing and continues to fail ("No" -> "No").
 See the following flowchart for details.

 ![Flowchart](../website/assets/images/articles/automatic-software-install-workflow.png)